 Article published on 19 July 2016

 Proludic partnered with Knowsley Council to produce 15 sites under the green gyms initiative.
-These were opened this year and have been hugely successful.
+These opened this year and have been hugely successful.

 • In 2013 23% of deaths in the borough were down to cardiovascular disease